kingarthurdavis78/DSEintro/README.md

     This gave me a solid mathematical foundation.
 My favorite topics were linear algebra, contraction mappings, convex analysis, and fourier analysis.

-This video is the result of [this code.](quantum-visual.ipynb)
+This video is the result of [this code.](quantum-visual.ipynb) It demonstrates how quantum states are represented mathematically and how the measurement process works in quantum mechanics.

 https://github.com/user-attachments/assets/2de526e0-8e26-49b1-839d-a83cef26605f